 85% of homes in the United States have hard water.
 Municipal water system officials can give you the mineral content in your water supply and home tests are available if you use a well water system.

 Once you have done a thorough cleaning of the shower head, a bi-weekly or monthly cleaning with a commercial cleaner like CLR or distilled white vinegar will keep minerals at bay.
-Simply spray the solution on the shower head, give the spray nozzles a scrub with an old toothbrush to dislodge any minerals, and run the shower for a few minutes to rinse it all away.
+Simply spray the solution on the shower head, scrub the spray nozzles with an old toothbrush to dislodge any minerals, and run the shower for a few minutes to rinse it all away.
 The good news is that the vinegar will also help remove any soap scum that may have accumulated on the shower head fixtures.

 How to Clean a Removable Shower Head